 Amount of capital you have – The channels available to bootstrapped companies vs. VC funded companies are different, as the latter can afford to lose money while driving growth, while the former has to prioritize short-term profitability.
 Being in a vertical that requires capital intensive marketing channels is often a catalyst for raising venture capital – see my article on Bootstrapping vs. Venture Capital.

-Our product has a low ACV (our top standard plan maxes out at $300 now, and less when we launched).
+Our product has a low ACV (our top standard plan maxes out at $300 and goes a bit higher with add-ons).
 We’ve also been mostly bootstrapped, so we had to discover capital efficient channels to generate leads.

 Over years of slowly ramping our marketing efforts as a technical solo-founder, the list below are the channels that worked the best for us: